Henry Augustine Tayloe: Family

 Tayloe married a Miss Jemison.
 They had five children together: four daughters, who each married, and a son who became an attorney and judge in Alabama.
 Daughter Anne married R. L. Maupin, a Confederate veteran and Adjutant General of the Missouri Brigade.
 He later served as Probate Judge of Marengo County.
 Virginia married a young man from New Orleans.
 Narcissa married a son of Alfred Hatch Place at Arcola.
 The youngest daughter married Mr. Shivers of Marion, Alabama.
 Son William H. Tayloe was elected and served as an Alabama State Senator and later as Chancellor of Alabama.

+Horse Racing

+1832

+Henry entered his first recorded race the first day of fall races at The Fairfield Race Course in Richmond, Virginia, on the third Tuesday in October with his horse Cornelia in a race against: David H. Branch's, member Virginia Senate, Tabacconist; William R. Johnson's, member Virginia Senate, Herr Cline, James Harrison's, of Brunswick, Virginia, Wilkinson by Sir Archy; William M. West's McGhee's; William Wynn's Anvil; William H. Minge's Florida; John M. Bott's Douglass; and Dr. John Minge's Blackhawk.